SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 DO NOT DO THIS.

-JSON is not a plain text format, and while the structure and information in a JSON response is predictable and parseable, the whitespace is not guaranteed to be predictable.
+JSON is not a plain text format, and while the structure and information in a JSON response is predictable and parseable, the whitespace is not predictable.

 The JSON output (taking the datacenter information we've seen already) could just as easily appear like this: